PumpkinBrain/Yukiko-Blogs/public/blogs/My-First-Blog.md

 ## "Why not do client-side rendering?"

 You may ask.
-But then I'd fall on the problem that I would **HAVE** to store the posts on Neocities because of the **CORS policies**, which are pretty restrictive on free accounts.
+But then I'd fall on the problem that I would **HAVE** to store the posts on Neocities because of the [**CORS policies**](https://www.geeksforgeeks.org/cross-origin-resource-sharing-cors/), which are pretty restrictive on free accounts.
 So with this approach, I can have all of my posts on GitHub and have only the pre-rendered pages using my storage.
+Now all that's missing is doing some better automation and organization of the files so that I can smoothly publish and edit my blogs.

 [metadata.title]:# "Test Post For Storage System"
 [metadata.tag]:# "test"